arez/arez/docs/motivation.md

 title: Motivation
 ---

-Arez is a simple, efficient and scalable state management library for client-side applications.
-It is based on reactive programming model found in spreadsheets or the dataflow programming model.
-The application state is defined using some core or essential data elements and the remainder of the application state is defined by derivation from the these core data elements.

 ## Managing State is Hard

 Managing state can be hard.
 When state changes it can be difficult to know which parts of the view needs to be